BASEBALL: Monarchs to benefit from weekend off to break out of rut

 "We just gotta find a way to get some timely hits," McCabe said.

-The Monarchs' next game will be on Monday, June 20, at Papio South at 6 p.m.
+The Monarchs' next game will be on Monday, June 20, for a make-up game at Elkhorn at noon before playing at Papio South at 6 p.m.